-Projects are expected to demonstrate compliance with all components of the Architectural Design Requirements, applicable building codes, and all applicable accessibility requirements, including, but not limited to: the California Building Code (CBC), California Disabled Access Compliance Manual, 2010 Americans with Disabilities Act Standards for

-Accessible Design (2010 ADA standards), and the Fair Housing Act.
+Projects are expected to demonstrate compliance with all components of the Architectural Design Requirements, applicable building codes, and all applicable accessibility requirements, including, but not limited to the California Building Code (CBC), California Disabled Access Compliance Manual, 2010 Americans with Disabilities Act Standards for Accessible Design (2010 ADA standards), and the Fair Housing Act.
 Compliance with these requirements shall be documented throughout the project using the Design Compliance Review Report tool provided to awardees.

 Funded projects shall adhere to the provisions of CBC Chapter 11(B), and Title II of the Americans with Disability Act (2010) regarding accessibility to privately-owned housing made available for public use.
-The LACDA funding carries those requirements, as applicable, including the LACDA's requirement of including a minimum of ten percent (10%) of project units with mobility features, and four percent (4%) with communications features.
-These units shall be distributed throughout the project consistent with 24 CFR Section 8.26.
+Specific LACDA funding requirements regarding accessibility can be found in the NOFA's Fair Housing and Accessibility Requirements document.
+All accessible units shall be distributed throughout the project consistent with 24 CFR Section 8.26.